golemfactory/ProofOfDevice/pod-server/README.md

   Nonce is optional, however both quote and nonce should be base64 encoded.

-  Upon successful registration, a `200` message will be generated with empty body.
+  Upon successful registration, a `200` message will be generated.

 * GET `/auth` -- route required to initiate challenge-response protocol in order to authenticate the registered user using their SGX enclave (which holds a